danialhalo/SqliSniper/README.md

   <a href="https://github.com/danialhalo/SqliSniper#contributing">Contributing</a> •
 </p>

 **SqliSniper** is a robust Python tool designed to detect time-based blind SQL injections in HTTP request headers.
-It enhances the security assessment process by rapidly scanning and identifying potential vulnerabilities using advanced multi-threaded techniques.
+It enhances the security assessment process by rapidly scanning and identifying potential vulnerabilities using multi-threaded, ensuring speed and efficiency.
+Unlike other scanners, SqliSniper is designed to eliminates false positives through and send alerts upon detection, with the built-in Discord notification functionality.

 ![alt text](https://raw.githubusercontent.com/danialhalo/SqliSniper/main/screenshot.png)